-The colonic mucus layer is the main barrier which prevents luminal antigens from encountering host tissues, and changes in mucus layer affects gut permeability.
-To analyze the gut morphology, we stained the small intestine and colon of mice with AB-PAS staining (Fig. 1E), which is mainly used to detect polysaccharides such as glycogen, glycoproteins, glycolipids and mucins in tissue25.
-Width of mucus layer was decreased in CHD8L+/- mice colon (Fig. 1F).
-In addition, the number of goblet cells, which produce mucus, was decreased in small intestine (Fig. 1G) although differences were not detected in the colon (Fig. 1H).
-No difference was observed in villi length (Fig. 1I).
-To understand if these differences could also be detected at earlier developmental time points, we analysed intestines from four weeks old mice.
-However, there was no differences in mucus layer width or goblet cells between genotypes at the age of four weeks (Supplementary fig. 2).
-In addition, we tested for differences in tight junction morphology in eight weeks old mice by staining for the tight junction marker Zo-1 (Fig. 1J).
-We found no difference in morphology or intensity of Zo-1 staining in CHD8L+/- animals, compared to wild types (Fig. 1K).
-These results suggest that goblet cell and mucus layer decreases may lead to the increased gut permeability in the CHD8L+/- mice.
+The colonic mucus layer is the primary barrier that prevents lumenal antigens from encountering host tissues, and changes in this mucus layer can alter intestinal permeability.
+To analyze the gut morphology in these mice, we excised samples of small intestine and colon tissue for AB-PAS staining (Fig. 1E), which is mainly used to detect polysaccharides such as glycogen, glycoproteins, glycolipids, and mucins25.
+This approach revealed a reduction in mucus layer width in the colon of Chd8L+/- mice colon (Fig. 1F).
+A reduction in the number of mucus-producing goblet cells was also observed in the small intestine (Fig. 1G), although similar differences were not detected in the colon (Fig. 1H).
+No difference in villi length were detected in these animals (Fig. 1I).
+To understand whether these differences can also be detected at earlier developmental time points, we analyzed intestines from 4-week-old mice, revealing no differences in mucus layer width or goblet cell numbers between WT and Chd8L+/- mice at this earlier time point (Supplementary Fig. 2).
+Staining for the tight junction marker ZO-1 in 8-week-old mice revealed no differences in tight junction morphology or ZO-1 intensity between these two groups of mice (Fig. 1J, K).
+These findings suggest that the observed reductions in goblet cell numbers and mucus layer thickness in Chd8L+/- mice may contribute to consequent increases in intestinal permeability.

-Transcriptome analysis of gut epithelial cells of CHD8L+/- mice:
+Transcriptomic analysis of gut epithelial cells from Chd8L+/- mice